biologysvsu/biol443_syllabus/final-project.md

 ## **Additional Notes for Students**

-- **Data and tools**: Ensure you explain *why* you chose specific datasets and tools, not just what they are.
+- **Data and tools**: Make sure you explain *why* you chose specific datasets and tools, not just what they are.
 - **Visualizations**: Use visualizations like sequence alignments, phylogenetic trees, or expression plots to communicate results effectively.
 - **Relevance to course topics**: Stay focused on the bioinformatics methods and topics discussed in class.
 - **Practice**: Rehearse as a group to refine timing, transitions, and overall delivery.